metaopt/torchopt/docs/source/optimizer/optim.rst

     torchopt.RMSProp
     torchopt.AdamW

-By combining low-level API ``torchopt.Optimizer`` with previous functional optimizer, we can achieve high-level API:
+By combining low-level API :class:`torchopt.Optimizer` with the previous functional optimizer, we can achieve high-level API:

 .. code-block:: python